-In the tranquil rural landscape of Yukawa Village, a heavy thatched-roof structure suddenly appears.
+In the tranquil rural landscape of Yukawa Village, the heavy presence of a thatched-roof building suddenly appears.
 This is the symbol of the ancient temple founded by the renowned monk Tokui in the early Heian period, **Katsunouji Yakushido**.
-Built to enshrine the national treasure, the three statues of Yakushi Nyorai, this hall creates an illusion of time standing still as soon as you step inside, offering a space for prayer.
+Built to house the national treasure, the three statues of Yakushi Nyorai, this hall creates an illusion of time standing still the moment you step inside, offering a space for prayer.

-The current building was reconstructed during the Muromachi period, yet it retains strong elements of Heian period style and is designated as an important cultural property of the country.
+The current building was reconstructed during the Muromachi period, yet it retains strong elements of Heian period style and has been designated as an important cultural property of the country.

-Surrounded by golden rice ears, the Yakushido quietly spends its later years.
-Why not confirm the ideal pure land depicted by the artisans of the Heian period with your own five senses?
+Surrounded by golden rice ears, the Yakushido seems to spend its remaining days in peace.
+Would you like to confirm the ideal pure land depicted by the artisans of the Heian period with your five senses?

 For those wishing for a customized tour including Katsunouji Yakushido